Homeschooling is no longer only kids in the home being taught by their mom or dad.

 Beckett did exactly the exact same in younger grades and said he enjoys the “sense of freedom” homeschooling provides.

 “Homeschooling, there’s more, you do this, and you have a bit of break and you will do two things, and then there is somewhat of a rest,” said Beckett.
-“Public school was get to school, do this, do this, do this, do so, then here’s your break and some homework.”
+“Public school was getting to school, do this, do this, do this, do so, then here’s your break and some homework.”

 “I always believed I would educate my children in public school, and also have them in school their entire educational career,” Dan Dillon said.
 “Anne and I got to talking about the chances that homeschooling would provide off and off we went.”